Formatting names of UI elements

 Recommended: In the MyApp window, click Edit.

-A dialog is a smaller window that is detached from the main application window and appears in front.
+A dialog is a smaller window that is usually detached from the main application window and appears in front of the window.

 Not recommended: In the Welcome pop-up window, click OK.